Skip to main content

 How Thailand's Visa Exemption Works

 Thailand's visa exemption programme allows nationals of approved countries to enter Thailand for tourism without obtaining a visa in advance.
-On arrival, eligible passport holders are granted a stay of 30 days, which can be extended once for an additional 30 days by visiting any Thai immigration office inside the country.
+On arrival, eligible passport holders are currently granted a stay of 60 days, which can be extended once for an additional 30 days by visiting any Thai immigration office inside the country.
+(A Cabinet-approved reduction of the visa-exempt stay to 30 days is pending and will take effect 15 days after publication in the Royal Gazette; no date has been announced as of June 2026 — verify the current rule before travel.)

 Key Rules for Visa-Exempt Entry

-• The 30-day exemption is granted per entry — it is not a cumulative 30 days per year
+• The visa exemption (currently 60 days; reduction to 30 days approved and pending Royal Gazette publication) is granted per entry — it is not cumulative per year

-• You may extend once for 30 days inside Thailand (total maximum 60 days per visit)
+• You may extend once for 30 days inside Thailand (currently a total maximum of 90 days per visit; this becomes 60 days once the reduction takes effect)

 • Repeated back-to-back visa runs (leaving and re-entering immediately) are increasingly scrutinised by Thai border officers